-If you want a compost bin you can have fun spinning around, flipping, and rolling to mix, then this compost bin for garbage is tailored perfectly for you.
-Gather your supplies: trash can with lid, drill, 2 bungee cords, and of course someone to share the fun when making this compost (your kids or hubby maybe).
+If you want DIY compost bins you can have fun spinning around and roll to mix, then this garbage can compost bin is perfect for you.
+Gather your supplies: Garbage can with lid, drill, 2 bungee cords, and of course someone to share the fun when making this compost (your kids or hubby).
 Simply create holes around your trash can and lid.
-Attach the bungee cord to secure the lid.
-Your bin is ready to use!
+Attach the bungee cord to secure the lid and your bin is ready to use!

 3. Easy Compost Bin

 No more throwing away kitchen scraps ever again!
 This easy compost bin will make your life easier and happier.
-Made out of milk crates, weed blocker, paper bags, and a hot glue gun, and with just a bit of time, you’ll change your life for the better.
+It’s made out of milk crates, weed blocker, paper bags, and a hot glue gun.
+With a little portion of your time, you’ll change your life for the better.